 - Maintain F-1 or J-1 visa status at WSU Pullman

-- Be in the final stages of your degree program
+- Be in the last year of your degree program

 - Provide evidence that other sources of tuition funding are not available